Alcatel scales back French job cuts

 Combes added that calls by politicians for French telecom operators to rally around Alcatel had led to “concrete results”.

-In addition to a “small cell” mini-mobile antenna deal with Orange, Vivendi’s SFR recently picked Alcatel to build its fibre optic network and could agree further contracts, Combes said.
+In addition to a “small cell” mini-mobile antenna deal with Orange (ORAN.PA), Vivendi’s (VIV.PA) SFR recently picked Alcatel to build its fibre optic network and could agree further contracts, Combes said.

-Alcatel was also in talks with Bouygues Telecom, Numericable and Outremer Telecom over mobile and fixed-line contracts.
+Alcatel was also in talks with Bouygues Telecom (BOUY.PA), Numericable NUME.PA and Outremer Telecom over mobile and fixed-line contracts.

 France contributed 5.7 percent of 2012 revenue of 14.44 billion euros ($19.8 billion).
 Out of an overall workforce of 72,000, 8,300 are in France - less than half the number in 2006 following previous cuts.